CSE-5914-Capstone/Backend/README.md

+# Melody Miners Playlist Recommendation System Backend

-# Engine for querying elasticsearch with song data
+## Engine for querying elasticsearch with song data

-Copy `http_ca.crt` to directory and make a text file called `docker_elastic_pwd.txt` with your docker elastic password.
-Those are in the .gitignore file, keep your local versions local
+Provided here is the code to fill an existing elasticsearch docker container with songs from Spotify and create a playlist based on a requested song and tuning parameters from the [Melody Miners Frontend](https://github.com/CSE-5914-Capstone/frontend).

+This docker container must be configured locally in order for songs to be indexed and searched.
+We recommend using Docker Desktop for simpler packaging and bootup of the instance for on-the-fly usage once installed and configured, but following the command line instructions from [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) to intialize the container.

+Install [Docker Desktop](https://docs.docker.com/desktop/) for your local system if you currently do not have Docker.
+Then follow the above Elasticsearch install instructions.
+Optional step 4 is not needed for the Melody Miners system.
+Pay special attention to steps 5 and 7 to access and store certification information that will be needed in order to run the application.

+**Step 5**

+The command line output following the issued command will be verbose, but a 20-character, plaintext, alphanumeric password is generated and highlighted after completion.
+Copy this text and save it to a file named `docker_elastic_pwd.txt` in the same directory as the Backend code (on the same level as this `README.md` file).
+The following step 6 details how to regenerate this password if you lose access to it.
+The kibana enrollment token can be ignored, as the actual application is local to your Docker container.

+**Step 7**

+This step accesses the certification file for Elastic that allows communication with your container from code.
+If you issue the command from a terminal located in the Backend directory, this certification file will be copied to the correct place.
+Otherwise, replace the `.` at the end of the command with the location of your Backend directory to put the certification in the correct location.

+At this point, to begin communicating with your elasticsearch instance, start the `es01` container on Docker via the desktop GUI or command line if comfortable.
+This is a simple press of a start button on Docker Desktop.

 ### Accessing Data

-Download [`track_features.csv`](https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs) from https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs.
+Download [`uniquesongs.json`](https://drive.google.com/file/d/1aC2wqYVMMvoN8aLnbU5FxlkQ3LR0pIjE/view?usp=drive_link) for prepackaged song data.
 Add this file to the `datastore` directory (it is included in the .gitignore to prevent tracking of massive files).
-Run `csvtojson.py` in order to get the data into json format, run `clean_data.py` to create the unique song data which will eventually be indexed, run `temp_song_deleter.py` to assert that you have a clean elasticsearch index, and run `song_query.py` to open flask server.
+Run `temp_song_deleter.py` to assert that you have a clean elasticsearch index, and run `song_query.py` to open flask server.

-The /init route answers requests with a simple object that states that songs have been loaded.

-The /query route answers requests with 10 an array of 10 song names constituting a playlist.
-A `?trackname=<insert song name>` parameter can be supplied to query for a specific song, but if no song is supplied, the default playlist returned is for The Macarena.
+**With the running Flask server, follow the instructions on the Melody Miners Frontend in order to begin generating playlists for your favorite songs!**

 ### Resetting

 Run `temp_song_deleter.py` to clear current status of songs in index and songs index to reset workflow

+## Extra Information

-## Queryable API Routes
+### Queryable API Routes

-`\querycard`
+`/querycard`

+The /querycard route is the default endpoint that is spun up by `song_query.py` and the corresponding flask server.
+This is the route that accepts specified song attributes to create a more user-specific playlist.
+The URL arguments available on this route are listed below.

 **All params scale from 0-10 to range of values available in data**
 - Parameters